Keyword Assisted Topic Models: Introduction

 Another unsatisfactory characteristic of the current approaches is that researchers must interpret and label estimated topics after model fitting.
 This task is crucial especially when topic models are used for measurement.
 Researchers must make a post-hoc decision about drawing a connection between estimated topics and substantive concepts of interest.
 Together with commonly used post-hoc adjustments of topics such as topic merging or word reweighting \citep{Bischof2012}, this widespread practice can compromise the scientific objectivity of empirical findings.
 Finally, the empirical results obtained under probabilistic topic models are known to be sensitive to the number of topics \citep{Boyd-Graber2014,Roberts2016Book}.

 In this paper, we propose the keyword assisted topic models (\keyATM) that allow researchers to label topics via the specification of keywords \textit{prior to} model fitting.
-This semi-supervised approach avoids the widespread convention of post-hoc interpretation and adjustments of topics because researchers can use keywords to specify the substantive concepts to be measured.
-Unlike a supervised approach, \keyATM{} only requires a small number of keywords for each concept of interest and does not necessitate manual labeling of many documents.
+This semi-supervised approach avoids post-hoc interpretation and adjustments of topics because researchers can use keywords to specify the substantive concepts to be measured.
+Unlike the popular models such as the latent Dirichlet allocation \citep[\LDA,][]{Blei2003} and the structural topic model \citep[\STM,][]{Roberts2016}, the \keyATM{} methodology is not an unsupervised topic model that only uses unlabeled data.
+Rather, it is a semi-supervised topic model that combines a small amount of information with a large amount of unlabeled data.
+As opposed to a supervised approach, \keyATM{} only requires a small number of keywords for each concept of interest and does not necessitate manual labeling of many documents.
+We emphasize that \keyATM{} is most useful when a researcher is interested in measuring specific topics.
+If the goal is to explore topics, the existing topic models such as LDA might be more appropriate.

+We empirically demonstrate that providing topic models with a small number of keywords substantially improves their performance and better serves the purpose of measurement.
+We assess the performance of topics models both qualitatively, by examining the most frequent words for each estimated topic and employing crowd-sourced validation \citep{Ying2021}, and quantitatively, by comparing the document classification with human coding and conducting a crowdsource validation study.

 The proposed \keyATM{} methodology builds upon the model originally introduced by \citet{Jagarlamudi2012} by making the following improvements.
 First, \keyATM{} can have topics with no keyword.
 Researchers may not be able to prepare keywords for all topics that potentially exist in a corpus \citep{King2017}.
 Thus, we leave room for \textit{exploring} a corpus with these additional no-keyword topics.
 Second, researchers can characterize document-topic distribution with meta-information to study how estimated topics vary as a function of document-level covariates and over time.
-Third, \keyATM{} is a fully Bayesian approach and estimates hyperparameters to improve the model performance \citep{Wallach2009}.
-The proposed models can be implemented via an open-source {\sf R} package, \keyATM, which is available at the Comprehensive R Archive Network (CRAN).
+Third, \keyATM{} is a fully Bayesian approach and estimates hyper-parameters to improve the model performance \citep{Wallach2009}.

-We empirically demonstrate that providing topic models with a small number of keywords substantially improves their performance and better serves the measurement purpose.
-We assess the performance of topics models both qualitatively, by examining the most frequent words for each estimated topic and employing crowd-sourced validation \citep{Ying2020}, and quantitatively, by comparing the document classification with human coding.
-In Section~\ref{sec:base}, we evaluate the performance of the base \keyATM{} by utilizing the data from the Congressional bills project \citep{adler2006}.
-We find that \keyATM{} yields more interpretable topics, achieves a better document classification performance, and is less sensitive to starting values than the Latent Dirichlet Allocation (\LDA).